lailaeliotti1/HOME_FBU/README.md

 * ...
 * User can schedule a virtual tour
 * User can share house via text
-* User can view closest houses to them or close in compability
+* User can view closest houses to them or close in compability by recommendation.

 ### 2. Screen Archetypes